Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

 - Sol Jackson

-This one is really fun, it has a great co-op mode in which two people can play and beat the storyline at once.
-There are 5 playable characters, each with their own unique and useful skill.
-It is really interesting to play each of them throughout the game, as they say, and do things differently from each other.
+There are five playable characters, each with their own unique and useful skill.
+It is worth it to play each of them throughout the game, as they all have different reactions and dialogue for every scene.

-You are looking for your friend in the Leafmore High School where your characters attend classes.
-There is something wrong with the school though, students disappear in frightening numbers and as you make your way through you discover the horrifying truth why.
+There is something off about the school, though.
+Students disappear in alarming numbers, and as you make your way through, you discover the horrifying truth why.
 Now you must save your friends and make it out alive.
-You will never want to go to another school again!

 - Stanley Jones